chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 --event-stream-site=MY_SITE \
 --event-stream-url=AUTOMATE_HOSTNAME:4222 \
 --event-stream-token=API_TOKEN
----event-stream-server-certificate=/path/to/automate.cert
+--event-stream-server-certificate=/path/to/automate.cert
 ```

 2) Copy the automate certificate into the hab cache ssl directory.
-Habitat automatically searches that directory and uses the certificated from that when it is trying to start up.
+Habitat automatically searches that directory and uses the certificate from that when it is trying to start up.

-Your keys will be stored in ```~/.hab/cache/keys``` on Linux systems.
+Your keys will be stored in ```/hab/cache/ssl``` on Linux as the root user and ```~/.hab/cache/ssl``` on Linux systems if using the non-root user.
 Note that this is user dependent, so if you are not running as root it will be in your local user's home directory.
+On windows it is in ```C:\hab\cache\ssl```

-3) Add the certificate to your OSS certificate store.
-Please follow your operating system specific instruction.
+3) Add the certificate to your systems platform-specific certificate store:  SChannel on Windows, Secure Transport on OSX, and OpenSSL on all other platforms.
+Please follow your operating system specific instructions.